Bob-Andrews/hello-world/README.md

-# hello-world
+# Hello People,
-hello-world repository - created during tutorial process.
+this is just the hello-world repository wich was created during the tutorial process.